rust-db/refinery/README.md

 ## Async

-For the moment only [tokio-postgres](https://crates.io/crates/tokio-postgres) is supported on master branch.
+Starting with version 0.2 refinery supports [tokio-postgres](https://crates.io/crates/tokio-postgres) and [`mysql_async`](https://crates.io/crates/mysql_async).
 To migrate async you have to call `Runner`'s [run_async](https://github.com/rust-db/refinery/blob/master/refinery_migrations/src/lib.rs#L216).
-More drivers are going to be supported soon and a new version release with them.\
+There are plans to support [Tiberius](https://github.com/steffengy/tiberius) when futures 0.3 support stabilizes.
-For drivers that are not supported yet, the best way to run migrations in an async context is to run them inside something like tokio's [`spawn_blocking`](https://docs.rs/tokio/0.2.4/tokio/task/fn.spawn_blocking.html), or if with Rusqlite, tokio's [`block_in_place`](https://docs.rs/tokio/0.2.0/tokio/task/fn.block_in_place.html).
+For Rusqlite, the best way to run migrations in an async context is to run them inside tokio's [`block_in_place`](https://docs.rs/tokio/0.2.0/tokio/task/fn.block_in_place.html) for example.

 ## Contributing